Formula gets an awful lot of shaft these days. It’s a shame, because formula feeding is pretty phenomenal, in my opinion.

 Come baby #2 I really didn’t care if I breastfed or not.
 After reading this sibling study that looks at the long-term health results of breastfed and formula fed siblings, I’m pretty sure that my kid will be fine, Karen.
 Thanks for your concern.

 Now that #2 has turned my nipples into teething toys, and the pump is begging to be chucked across the room, formula has become a dear friend.

 You can still make eye contact and kiss baby fingers while bottle feeding.
 Contrary to the opinion of most lactivists, formula feeding is not like giving your baby crack.

-Everyone says to take care of yourself, yet no one seems to have a good answer for how to do that when somebody is making demands from your body around the clock.
+Everyone says to take care of yourself, yet no one has a good answer for how to do that when somebody is demanding your body around the clock.

 Need some sleep?
 A hot shower?
 A few minutes of silence?
 Oh.
 Nobody was talking about that kind of self care.